mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 ### TinyPilot looks like a real product now

 It's been a 3D-printed case.
 I'd tried to find people to design a nicer box for the product, but it never came together, and it was never my top priority.
-But it definitely felt a little amateur that we shipped our product in a plain box with the device and all the cables just globbed together in a bubble-wrap pouch.
+But it definitely felt a little amateur that we shipped our product in a plain brown box with the device and all the cables just globbed together in a bubble-wrap pouch.

 But now, it looks like a real thing.
 If someone were to do an unboxing video, I'd be happy to see them open it.